 Sony’s Corporate Citizenship Performance in Addressing Stakeholders’ Interests

-With a corporate social responsibility strategy that spans a variety of interests and needs among a number of stakeholder groups, Sony maintains focus on attaining sustainability as a central objective for corporate citizenship.
+With a corporate social responsibility strategy that spans a variety of interests and needs among a number of stakeholder groups, Sony maintains its focus on attaining sustainability as a central objective for corporate citizenship and business ethics.
 Sustainability principles are applied to enhance the business while addressing these stakeholders and their interests.
 In this regard, Sony has a satisfactory performance in corporate social responsibility.
 Also, the company has commendable educational efforts for the arts, culture, technology, and the environment.
 However, these efforts are limited to some countries, such as the U.S.A. and Australia.
-Thus, a recommendation to improve Sony’s CSR performance is to widen the implementation and reach of these initiatives.
+Thus, a recommendation to improve Sony’s CSR and ESG performance is to widen the implementation and reach of these initiatives.
 For example, the company can expand the same educational programs to developing countries.
 This expansion can enhance Sony’s corporate responsibility status, brand image, and effectiveness in satisfying stakeholders’ interests.

 References